jwegmann27/frontend-nanodegree-mobile-portfolio/views/README.md

 - Then click on pizza.html file.
 - Right click the pizza.html file then select open with (the web browser of your choice)

+- Side note: pizza.html is the minified version and pizza-org.html is the not minified version.
+Use minified version for the best pagespeed results.

 My way of starting the project is to go through lesson 4 thru 6.
 And after each one check to see what can be fixed.

 Post Lesson 4 JS